kugurerdem/rugu.dev/content/english/blog/plain-text.md

 ## Soft Wrapping vs Hard Wrapping

 When using plain text, there will come a point when the text you write becomes too long.
-In many text editors (Notepad, Notepad++, NeoVim, or even VSCode), the default behavior is for the text to continue growing horizontally until you press Enter to create a new line break.
+In many text editors (Notepad, Notepad++, Neovim, or even VSCode), the default behavior is for the text to continue growing horizontally until you press Enter to create a new line break.
 This can be somewhat unuser-friendly compared to most email or messaging clients, where the text automatically wraps, making it much easier to read.

 To be more clear, let me show you what non-wrapped and wrapped texts look like.